Herman Wrice

 Herman Wrice (1939–2000) was a renowned community organizer in Philadelphia, Pennsylvania and inventor of the Wrice Process method of direct action, whereby neighbors directly confront street-level drug dealers in their communities.

 In 1988, Herman organized Mantua Against Drugs (MAD).
-In a white hard-hat, provided by Mayor Wilson Goode, Herman began the demolition and closing of crack houses and led marches against drug dealers who operated freely on street comers in Mantua.
-He often faced death threats; he was not only fearless, he once taunted the drug dealers to come get him while he worked cleaning a street comer park.
-They didn't.
+In a white hard-hat, provided by Mayor Wilson Goode, Herman began the demolition of crack houses and led marches against drug dealers who operated freely on street corners in Mantua.
+He often faced death threats.
+Once, he fearlessly taunted drug dealers to follow up on their threats while he worked cleaning a street park.
 He put up "Wanted" posters with pictures of the Dealer of the Week.
 Herman's methods were adopted by other communities in Philadelphia.
 His message: "Stand up to them and they’ll leave."

 Philadelphia police took notice and began helping Herman.
 Soon communities saw that the police were there to help get rid of dealers.
-Herman observed, "Communities (had) thought the police were the enemy — and the dealers loved it."
+Herman observed, "Communities [had] thought the police were the enemy — and the dealers loved it."

 Wrice died of a heart attack on March 10, 2000.